~ The Beginning ~

 We held hands in a moment of unity and understanding.

 He told me about the deep healing that still needs to be done between Germans and Jews and I nodded, speechless.
-Though I don’t mainly associate Germany today with the holocaust, it is evident that remnants of guilt, heaviness, and darkness remain even amongst the grandchildren of Germans.
+Though I don’t mainly associate Germany today with the holocaust, it is clear that remnants of guilt, heaviness, and darkness remain even amongst the grandchildren of Germans.

 In that moment I felt lucky that Yoga brought us together.